LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC/README.md

 2. Prepare you own customized environment and do some adjustments.
 Here is one point:
 - Outputs of your own customized `env.step` function.
 Besides `next obs`, `reward`, `done` and `info` that are commonly used in RL literature, here we still need:
   - `constraint`: Difference between the current state and the desired state, and is required to decrease.
 It is also used to approximate the Lyapunov network.
+  - `barrier signal`: Signal necessary for training the barrier certificate when pre-defined CBFs are not available.
   - Some lists used as inputs of the Lyapunov network (if `obs` and `next obs` are not used as inputs of the Lyapunov network directly).
 See the aforementioned environments as examples.
   - Other info like the number of safety violations and value of safety cost (usually used in algorithms like CPO, PPO-Lagrangian and TRPO-Lagrangian), and barrier signal if a neural barrier certificate needs to be learned.
 3. Add the new customized environment in the file `build_env.py`, and change some `if` statements regarding `dynamics_mode` in `sac_cbf_clf.py`